 \subsection{Motivation}

 In a rapidly urbanizing world, we need to make fundamental transformations in how we use and access transportation.
-We are currently witnessing an increasing integration of our energy, transportation, and cyber networks, which, coupled with the human interactions, is giving rise to a new level of complexity in transportation \citep{Malikopoulos2015}.
-As we move to increasingly complex transportation systems \citep{Malikopoulos2016c}, new control approaches are needed to optimize the impact on system behavior of the interplay between vehicles at different traffic scenarios.
-Intersections, merging roadways, speed reduction zones along with the drivers' responses to various disturbances are the primary sources of bottlenecks that contribute to traffic congestion \citep{Malikopoulos2016a}.
-In 2015, congestion caused people in urban areas in US to spend 6.9 billion hours more on the road and to purchase an extra 3.1 billion gallons of fuel, resulting in a total cost estimated at \$160 billion \citep{Schrank2015}.
-In the US, the average hours annually spent per commuter was estimated as 50 hours, having ranked the worst country worldwide \citep{inrix_corporation_inrix_2016}.
-In particular, in the most congested metropolitan areas including Los Angeles, CA (81 hours), Washington DC (75 hours) and San Francisco, CA (75 hours), every driver has spent more than three days in a congested traffic a year \citep{inrix_corporation_inrix_2016}.
+We are currently witnessing an increasing integration of our energy, transportation, and cyber networks, which, coupled with the human interactions, is giving rise to a new level of complexity in transportation \cite{Malikopoulos2015}.
+As we move to increasingly complex transportation systems \cite{Malikopoulos2016c}, new control approaches are needed to optimize the impact on system behavior of the interaction between vehicles at different traffic scenarios.
+Intersections, merging roadways, speed reduction zones along with the drivers' responses to various disturbances are the primary sources of bottlenecks that contribute to traffic congestion \cite{Malikopoulos2016a}.
+In 2015, congestion caused people in urban areas in US to spend 6.9 billion hours more on the road and to purchase extra 3.1 billion gallons of fuel, resulting in a total cost estimated at \$160 billion \cite{Schrank2015}.